Mogoeng Mogoeng: Hlophe complaint

-Mogoeng has been the head of the JSC during most of the long-running controversy over misconduct complaints against Western Cape High Court Judge President, John Hlophe.
+Mogoeng was the head of the JSC during most of the long-running controversy over misconduct complaints against Western Cape High Court Judge President, John Hlophe.
 The main complaint against Hlophe was laid in 2008 by the judges of the Constitutional Court, who alleged that he tried to persuade them to decide a case in favour of then-President Jacob Zuma.
-The processing of this complaint has been repeatedly stalled so that, more than ten years after it was first lodged, no action has been taken against Hlophe.
+The processing of this complaint was repeatedly stalled so that, more than ten years after it was first lodged, no action had been taken against Hlophe.

 In January 2020, further complaints were lodged against Hlophe by his deputy judge president Patricia Goliath.
 Mogoeng is the chairperson of the JSC's Judicial Conduct Committee, which is mandated to decide this complaint.
 Mogoeng initially disclaimed responsibility, however, on the basis that he lacks any legal power to take disciplinary action against a judge.
 This argument has been rejected by commentators and the JCC's refusal to take action described as "bizarre".
 Later, however, in July 2020, Mogoeng decided that the complaint against Hlophe should be adjudicated by the JCC, and said that, if true, the complaint would be grounds for a finding of gross misconduct.